Dinopony/randstalker/README.md

 ### Fixes

-- Original game glitches (tree cutting glitch, armlet skip...) are fixed.
+- You won't be able to go to Mir Tower without the Armlet by doing the Armlet skip since it has been fixed.
 Sorry!
-- All known places where you usually can't go back and could potentially softlock now stay opened (e.g. Crypt, King Nole's Labyrinth raft sector, Swamp Shrine boss reward chest...)
+- All known places where you usually can't go back and could potentially softlock now stay opened to be able to come back afterwards (e.g. Crypt, King Nole's Labyrinth raft sector, Swamp Shrine boss reward chest...)

-### New item features

-- You start with a Record Book in your inventory allowing you to save anywhere and pontentially save time by strategically save-scumming (this can be disabled as an option)
-- Spell Book warps you back to your spawn point when used
-- Statue of Jypta is reintroduced as a real item giving gold passively as you walk.
-Free riches!
-- Armors work by default as "armor upgrades", meaning you will always get them one tier after another (this can be disabled as an option)

 ### Misc details

+- Depressed shopkeeper in Mercator (giving Buyer's Card in vanilla game) is replaced by a chest in the shop backroom, since traders' sidequest is only available in a very limited timeframe in the game
+- By default, armors work as "armor upgrades", meaning you will always get them one tier after another (this can be disabled as an option)
 - The "secret" stairs at the entrance of Waterfall Shrine now appears with Prospero saying "What a noisy boy!" as you approach him at the end of the level (no need to talk to him anymore).
 - The teleporter between Mercator and King Nole's Cave appears as soon as you enter the room with white golems right before it.
 You can go straight to Kazalt without worrying about it.
+- Tibor trees connections can be optionally randomized

 ## Known issues / non-issues

 - Dex won't be in his map in Verla Mines for technical reasons.
 This is not a problem by itself, but can be surprising at first.
-- Trees next to Sun Stone cannot be cut using Axe Magic, only by the lumberjack using Einstein Whistle.
-This is the intended behavior in original game, and it's pretty convenient for the rando logic.

 ## Usage

+### Release versions
-You can use the online generator provided by Dilandau (thanks to him!) at this address: https://randstalker.ovh/

-The online generator always uses an up-to-date stable version of the tool, but sometimes not the very latest build which might be buggy / unstable.
+You can use the online generator provided by Dilandau (thanks to him!) at this address: https://randstalker.ovh/ The online generator always uses an up-to-date stable version of the tool, but sometimes not the very latest build (because it might be buggy / unstable).

+Using the provided release packages (on the right panel of this webpage) is really straightforward since everything (excepted the original ROM) is included for you to start randomizing.

+### Development versions

-To get the very last version, you can also compile and use the executable version on your own device.
+If you want to get the very last version, you can also compile and use the executable version on your own device.
+You will need CMake to do so, and then do:

+- On Windows, with Visual Studio 2019 installed, you can execute `build_win_vs2019.bat`
+- On Unix, you can execute `build_unix.sh`

-To do so, either launch randstalker.exe and follow the instructions, or execute it through the command line with the following syntax:
+You will then need to execute the compiled binary it through the command line with the following options being available:

-`randstalker [options]`

-With the following options being available:

 - **--permalink=PERMALINK**: use the given permalink to populate all other settings.
 Permalinks are given at then end of a generation and allow for other generations of the exact same seed.
 - **--inputRom=PATH**: set the path to the ROM used as input (e.g. `--inputRom="myROM.md"`)